ThuverX/mysims-research/src/Files/DBPF.md

 Are MySims way of packaging files, they are also refered to as DBPF and use the extension `.package`.

 ## Files

+> In MySims Cozy Bundle, these packages have nearly all been replaced with loose files using the game's DDF (Database Directory Files) system.

 MySims (PC) contains these package files and are found in `MySims/SimsRevData`

 |Path|Name|Notes|